shakacode/shakapacker/README.md

 <script src="/packs/map-16838bab065ae1e314.js" data-turbo-track="reload" defer></script>
 ```

 In this output, both the calendar and map codes might refer to other common libraries.
-Those get placed something like the vendor bundle.
+Those get placed in something like the vendor bundle.
 The view helper removes any duplication.

 Note, the default of "defer" for the `javascript_pack_tag`.
 You can override that to `false`.
 If you expose jquery globally with `expose-loader,` by using `import $ from "expose-loader?exposes=$,jQuery!jquery"` in your `app/javascript/application.js`, pass the option `defer: false` to your `javascript_pack_tag`.